Vietnam War POW/MIA issue: Recovery and "rescue"

 From the perspective of the Defense POW/MIA Accounting Agency's history of the issue, by the late 1980s, the United States and Vietnam increased the frequency of high-level policy and technical meetings to help resolve the POW/MIA matter.
 The Vietnamese began allowing U.S. government search parties to operate within the country.
 The Laotian government also agreed to joint crash-site excavations in the late 1980s.
 In Cambodia, similar joint efforts began in the early 1990s.
 By 1992, major joint field operations were taking place in all three countries, operations that would carry on for years to come.

 Several individuals were not satisfied with or did not trust U.S. government actions in this area and took their own initiative.
 Retired Air Force Lieutenant Colonel Jack E. Bailey created Operation Rescue, which featured a former freighter and smuggling boat named the S.S.
 Akuna and solicited funds from POW/MIA groups.
 While Bailey did pick up some Vietnamese refugees, he never produced any prisoners and the boat spent years never leaving its dock in Songkhla in Thailand.
 The effort did, however, prove adept at bringing in money through the Virginia-based Eberle Associates direct mail marketing firm.
 It was later revealed that Bailey had exaggerated his military record, claiming he had been a pilot flying combat missions when he had been a ground support officer and giving himself decorations he did not have.
 Financial reports indicated that Operation Rescue spent 89 percent of the funds it raised on further fundraising.

 In the 1980s, former United States Army Special Forces member Bo Gritz conducted a series of private missions in Southeast Asia, purportedly to locate U.S. POWs that some believed were still being held in Laos and Vietnam, including at locations such as Nhommarath.
-These missions were highly publicized and controversial—some critics noted that successful secret operations typically don’t involve bringing women to border towns to openly sell commemorative POW-rescue T-shirts.
+These missions were highly publicized and controversial—some critics noted that successful secret operations typically do not involve bringing women to border towns to openly sell commemorative POW-rescue T-shirts.